brianhill/mathematical-analysis/index.md

 ## Grading

 * 40% assignments
-* 50% total for three or four exams, dates to be determined, but coming approximately evenly through the course
+* 50% total for three exams, dates still to be finalized, but coming roughly at the Mondays of the 5th, 10th, and 14th week of the course.
 * 10% preparation for class and leadership of course

 ## Problem Sets / Handouts / Exams